Biochemistry and Organic Chemistry

 Introduction

 Biochemistry and organic chemistry are two closely related branches of chemistry that study the structure, function, and reactivity of organic molecules.
-Organic molecules are compounds that contain carbon, and they are found in all living things.
-Biochemists study the organic molecules that are found in living organisms, while organic chemists study the organic molecules that are found in non-living things.
+Organic molecules are compounds that contain carbon and are found in all living things.
+Biochemists study the organic molecules found in living organisms, while organic chemists study organic molecules found in both living and non-living things.
+The distinction is often blurred, as many principles and techniques are shared between the two fields.

 Basic Concepts

-Biochemistry and organic chemistry are based on a few key concepts.
-These concepts include:
+Biochemistry and organic chemistry are based on several key concepts, including:

 - The structure of organic molecules